boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 : By avoiding network congestion and ensuring fair resource allocation, the OS can provide a smoother, more responsive user experience.

 Improved Application Development Efficiency:
-: OS providing rate limits through an API (as mentioned above) can provide the above listed benefits at per application level.
+: OS providing rate limits through an API (as mentioned in {{sec-app-inc}}) can provide the above listed benefits at per application level.

 # Security Considerations